 By Amadou Labba Sall and Lennox Mabaso

-The promotional tour of the second Intra-African Trade Fair (IATF2021) stopped yesterday in Luanda, Angola, where the organisers met with the business community and government representatives to raise awareness and encourage participation to the trade fair.
+After Johannesburg on 14 September 2021, the organisers of the Intra-African Trade Fair (IATF2021) met with the business community in Cape Town on 15 September to raise awareness about the substantial benefits of attending the continental trade fair.
 Organised by the African Export-Import Bank (Afreximbank) in collaboration with the African Union (AU) and the African Continental Free Trade Area (AfCFTA) Secretariat, IATF2021 will take place in Durban, KwaZulu-Natal, South Africa, from 15 to 21 November 2021.

 About the Intra-African Trade Fair (IATF2021)